tieututinhoc/piracy/README.md

 This list is an attempt to add structure to the resources you need to get started on your pirate voyage.

-For discussion, feedback or if you come across dead links please head over to [issues](https://github.com/maximousblk/piracy/issues/) section of the [GitHub repository](https://github.com/maximousblk/piracy).

 ## Mirrors

 Repo mirror: